 - 19. By submitting this proposal, you are expressly agreeing to the terms and conditions stated in the Terms and Conditions of Application. - □ We acknowledge. - 20.
 If your project is selected for funding, you will be asked to report progress on project outputs, outcomes, and measurable indicators.
 We ask that you only report progress that is directly attributable to Takeda funding. - □ We acknowledge. - 21.
-Takeda's Global CSR Program standard installment payment schedule for donations is December of each project year. - □ Yes, we understand and accept this schedule. - □ We are unable to accept this schedule. - ➔ If unable to accept, provide a clear rationale why your organization cannot accept and what schedule you propose.
+Takeda's Global CSR Program standard installment payment schedule for donations is December of each project year.

-- 22. Global CSR Program funds are issued to projects selected by employees after a donation agreement between Takeda and the funding recipient partner has been signed.
+- □ Yes, we understand and accept this schedule. - □ We are unable to accept this schedule. - ➔ If unable to accept, provide a clear rationale why your organization cannot accept and what schedule you propose. - 22.
+Global CSR Program funds are issued to projects selected by employees after a donation agreement between Takeda and the funding recipient partner has been signed.
 As a result, funding will not be issued immediately upon first notification of award. - □ We acknowledge that funding will not be issued immediately upon first notification of award. - 23.
-Projects that are awarded and accept Global CSR funding will be required to submit mid-year and annual progress and budget reports each year, as well as a final progress and budget report when the project concludes, in Takeda's report format. - □ We acknowledge and are prepared to provide this information. - 24.
-Global CSR Program funds are issued directly to the recipient's bank account in Japanese Yen (JPY).
-Funds cannot be routed through an alternate intermediary bank and cannot be issued in any other currency.
+Projects that are awarded and accept Global CSR funding will be required to submit mid-year and annual progress and budget reports in Japanese Yen (JPY) each year (in January and July), as well as a final progress and budget report in JPY when the project concludes, in Takeda's report format. - □ We acknowledge and are prepared to provide this information. - 24.
+Global CSR Program funds are issued directly to the recipient's bank account in JPY.
+Funds cannot be routed through an alternate intermediary bank and cannot be issued in anyother currency.